swup/js-plugin/README.md

 compared against the current visit (urls of current and next page).
 Learn more on [choosing the animation](#choosing-the-animation) below.

+`from` and `to` can be a string, an array of strings or a regular expression.

 ## Animation function

 The animation function is executed for each corresponding animation phase.
 Inside the animation